ashleyjmaximilien/GameOfLifeSimulator/README.md

 • A live cell with two or three live neighbors will live in the next generation.

-• A dead cell with exactly three live neighbors will become a live cell in the next generation (reproduction).
+• A dead cell with exactly three live neighbors will live in the next generation (reproduction).

 • A live cell with more than three live neighbors will die in the next generation (overpopulation).
 ```